guanlanhu/guanlanhu.github.io/_pages/about.md

 I am a Postdoctoral Research Scientist at <a href='https://datascience.columbia.edu/'> The Data Science Institute, Columbia University</a>.
 I completed my PhD training at <a href='https://temertymedicine.utoronto.ca/'>Temerty Faculty of Medicine, University of Toronto</a> and <a href='https://www.sickkids.ca/'>The Hospital for Sick Children</a>.

 My research interests are Clinical Decision Support for Metabolic Diseases and Cancer, Artificial Intelligence in Nutrition, Food Policy and Dietary Behaviors.
+I have a particular interest in NLP and multimodal deep learning methods.

 <!-- , and Precision Nutrition -->